LittleEngineerTT/NIDS/README.md

 ### SYN scan attack
 First of all we need a target so we used PortScanHoneypot as SYN scan honeypot.
 - Go to the (https://github.com/DanaEpp/PortScanHoneypot) and follow the installation guide.
+- Go inside ./syn_scan/ dir
-- Configure the honeypot in /etc/pshp.conf
+- Configure the honeypot in ./pshp.conf
+- Install dependencies `pip3 install -r requirements.txt`
+- Run the honeypot using `sudo python3 portscanhoneypot.py -c pshp.conf`
-- Execute the attacker script and see SYN scan logs on monitored ports.
+- Execute the attacker script and see SYN scan logs appear on monitored ports.